 On July 20, 2023, the Company announced the completion of metallurgical testing and final results from six core holes from its Candelaria Project in Nevada, USA.
-The current silver recoveries on oxide and mixed oxide-sulphide mineralization average 66%, which exceed the historic production recoveries recorded by previous operators NERCO Inc. and Kinross Gold Corporation who managed open-pit, heap leach (OP-HL) operations from 1985 to 1990 and 1993 to 1999 respectively.
-Historic recoveries averaged 51% during these periods.
+The current silver recoveries on oxide and mixed (oxide-sulphide) mineralization average 66%, which exceed the historic production recoveries of 51% recorded by previous operators.
+The column leach tests reflect an increase in silver recoveries over the historic silver recoveries by nearly 30% when compared to those achieved during the past production of the open-pit mine.
+This improvement is largely due to the addition of High Pressure Grinding Rolls ("HPGR") crushing prior to leaching.

-Management's Discussion and Analysis for the nine months ended September 30, 2023
+Management's Discussion and Analysis for the year ended December 31, 2023